The first stable homotopy groups of motivic spheres: Slices of spheres and the first Hopf map

-The slice filtration in $\SH_{\Lambda}$ is defined exactly the same way as in $\SH$ \cite[\S2]{voevodsky.open} by taking $\Lambda$-localizations of compact generators of $\SH$.
-Since the $\Lambda$-localization functor preserves effective objects, these two slice filtrations are compatible in the sense that the connective covers $\f_{q}$ and slices $\s_{q}$ commute with $\Lambda$-localization.
+The slice filtration in $\SH_{\Lambda}$ is defined exactly the same way as in $\SH$ \cite[\S2]{voevodsky.open} by taking $\Lambda$-localizations of compact generators.
+The $\Lambda$-localization functor preserves effective objects, so the filtrations are compatible in the sense that $\f_{q}$ and $\s_{q}$ commute with $\Lambda$-localization.